Instant Pot mushrooms you can make in just 10 minutes! Our favorite side dish served with chicken or beef comes out perfect every time with butter.

 Mushrooms in Instant Pot

 I mean even if you weren’t a fan of this brown veggie you may just fall in love with them prepared like this!
+You can make them in your Ninja Foodi as well as this brand of pressure cooker.

 Let’s start with a few basic tips: